HumanSignal/label-studio/docs/source/guide/scim_setup.md

 Label Studio Enterprise uses SCIM Version 2.0 standard.
 As an example, this page uses integration with [Okta](https://www.okta.com/integrate/).
 However, Label Studio Enterprise follows [SCIM RFC 5741](https://datatracker.ietf.org/doc/html/rfc7644#section-3.2) and can be integrated with any access management services that support the standard.

+For more information on how SCIM workflows, see [How SCIM works with Label Studio Enterprise](scim_workflow).

 ## Set up SCIM integration

 <i>Check this video tutorial about SCIM and Okta setup.</i>